 The Big Shift: From Recipes to Understanding

-The goal isn’t to memorize techniques or collect endless recipes.
+The goal isn’t to memorize techniques or collect recipes.

-The goal is to understand how flavor works, so every recipe — and every meal — gets better.
+The goal is to understand how flavor works, so every recipe — and every meal — improves.

-This is the foundation we’ll build on here:
+This is the foundation we build on here:

 - recipes that explain why